MuhammedKasujja/backend-pos-manager/readme.md

-# Point of Sale Backend Manager
+# Point of Sale Accounts Manager

 A demo application to illustrate how [Inertia.js](https://inertiajs.com/) works with [Laravel](https://laravel.com/) and [React](https://reactjs.org/).